centurion-project/module-highlight/README.en.markdown

 *This module is not documented enough.
 This should be done soon!*

+*If you're looking for a quick HOWTO, you should jump to [#implementation]

 # SYNOPSIS
 An highlight content is an aggregation of many mixed types contents.
 Theoretically, it is possible to add to this collection any content by its type and id.